rohitviithiisys/onlinedigitalweb/content/blog/api-integration-frontend-projects-javascript-guide.md

 ---

-*Published by Rohit Saini - Senior Front-End Developer India | Professional Website Designer*
+*Published by Online Digital Web - Senior Front-End Developer India | Professional Website Designer*

 As a **senior front-end developer in India** with years of experience in **professional web development services**, I've seen countless developers struggle with API integration.
 Today, I'll share a comprehensive guide that will help you master API integration in frontend projects using JavaScript.